5 debt management challenges for UK mutuals and how to tackle them

 How mutuals and credit unions can keep up with changing times

-1. Inefficient and manual processes
+1. Slow, manual processes

-Members are saving less or withdrawing deposits to pay for daily life.
+People may be saving less or withdrawing deposits to pay for daily life.
 This makes lending riskier.
 You could see more unpaid loans, more bad debt, higher costs and more write-offs.
 It's also much harder to identify and assess affordability for members who are struggling, since things keep changing so fast.

 Often, problems in how you work come from manual steps and scattered information.
 Your teams might enter member data into many different, unconnected systems.
 This means they often can't see a full picture of a member.
 They might not know all past payments, savings balances, or previous financial conversations.